Josh-XT/Josh-XT/README.md

 After installing all of that, I open Boxes and create a new Windows 10 VM.
 Boxes makes the install minimal, [download the Windows 10 ISO from Microsoft's website here.](https://www.microsoft.com/en-us/software-download/windows10ISO)

-In the Windows 10 VM, [download and install the latest version of Visual Studio.](https://visualstudio.microsoft.com/vs/preview/)
+In the Windows 10 VM, download and run the Run-After-Reimage.ps1 file from here.
+Modify it to remove any packages you don't want being installed and updated, then run it.
+Those packages will be automatically updated on the Windows 10 VM by Chocolatey through the script.